 - 1. Summarize the fundamental principles of energy conversion from traditional energy sources such as oil, coal, natural gas, and nuclear, and alternative energy sources such as solar, wind, water, biomass, and geothermal. - 2.
-Recognize the merits and limitations of each energy resource in terms of reliability and sustainability. - Explain how the performance of photovoltaic cells and wind turbines are affected by their ambient operating conditions. - 4.
+Recognize the merits and limitations of each energy resource in terms of reliability and sustainability. - 3.
+Explain how the performance of photovoltaic cells, wind turbines, and fuel cells are affected by their ambient operating conditions. - 4.
 Evaluate the social, economic, and environmental impacts of energy usage and generation from various energy resources and technologies. - 5.
 Present, analyze, and discuss experimental data, analysis and synthesis in the format of written lab and project reports.